krishna-waidande/krishna-waidande.github.io/GitCommands.md

 Create a account on [Github](https://github.com)

-After creating account on Github you will see a window l
+After creating account on Github you will see a window on that window look on on right upper corner on navigation bar.

-Open terminal
+> You will se a + sign click on that sign choose new repository option.

+> Now give a repository name same as your project name (not mendatory same as project).

+> After that just click on create repository button.

+Once done now Open terminal.

 Go to a folder in which you will create your all projeect files. suppose I want to create my project in DemoProject folder which is located on my desktop just get in that project